-\subsubsection{Glyph Dataset}
+\subsection{Glyph Dataset}

-We introduce a synthetic dataset of highly variable geometric shapes for benchmarking the classification performance of learning models on vector polygons.
-The dataset consists of 26 Latin alphabet character glyph geometries (here also equal to semantic classes \textbf{\textit{A}} to \textbf{\textit{Z}}) of fonts gathered from an online source \citep{google_2010}.
-An equivalent approach to construct a rich dataset of geometric shapes has been used to test algorithms in computational geometry before \citep{duckham2008efficient}.
+We introduce a synthetic dataset of highly variable geometric shapes to benchmark the classification performance of learning models on vector polygons.
+This dataset consists of 26 Latin alphabet character glyph geometries, representing semantic classes from \textit{A} to \textit{Z}, gathered from an online source \citep{google_2010}.
+A similar approach has been used previously in computational geometry to construct rich datasets for algorithm testing \citep{duckham2008efficient}.

-We extract the boundaries of glyphs ( i.e., contour lines, as called in typography) for 1,413 sans serif and 1,002 serif fonts, to produce 2D simple polygon geometries compliant with \citet{open2003opengis}.
-Serif and sans serif fonts are the two main typographic font families.
-Serif glyphs have salient decorative strokes ending the main character strokes increasing legibility of body text, whereas sans serif glyphs have clean strokes suitable e.g., for the display of headers.
-Importantly, these minor variations do not alter the Gestalt of the shapes (as proven by reader's ability to consistently read the symbols).
-Thus, the labels assigned to the symbols are stable and robust.
-We encode each polygon geometry into a fixed-size feature matrix $\in R^{n \times 3}$ where each feature vector $\in R^3$ includes the 2D coordinates of vertices $(x, y)$ as geometric feature and a binary feature $(0, 1)$ to indicate the positions of 2D coordinates, whether on outer rings or holes of polygons.
-Examples of glyph geometry are displayed in Figure \ref{fig:glyph}.
+The synthetic dataset includes the boundaries (contour lines) of glyphs extracted from 1,413 sans serif and 1,002 serif fonts, resulting in 2D simple polygon geometries compliant with the standards of \citet{open2003opengis}.
+Serif and sans serif fonts are the two primary typographic families.
+Serif glyphs feature decorative strokes that enhance the legibility of body text, while sans serif glyphs have clean, minimal strokes, making them more suitable for headers.
+Importantly, these minor variations do not affect the overall Gestalt of the shapes, as readers can consistently recognize the symbols.
+This stability ensures that the labels assigned to the symbols are both stable and robust.

+Each polygon geometry is encoded into a fixed-size feature matrix of size $\in \mathbb{R}^{n \times 3}$, where each feature vector $\in \mathbb{R}^3$ contains the 2D coordinates of vertices $(x, y)$ as the geometric feature, and a binary feature $(0, 1)$ to indicate the position of each 2D coordinate (whether it lies on the outer rings or holes of the polygons).
+Examples of glyph geometries are shown in Figure \ref{fig:glyph}.

-\subsubsection{OSM Dataset}
+\subsection{OSM Dataset}